 - Not knowing important details you need if/when you ever need to file a claim or report a theft

 - Not knowing what you have in your inventory; this could mean buying more than you need of something

 - Equipment may go without proper maintenance/servicing if you’re not keeping track

 - May not be prepared for a project because you don’t know if you have the appropriate equipment

 As a contractor, you supply services, goods, and materials.
 You also plan, manage, and coordinate projects.
-By keeping a record of your equipment and tools, you’ll be well prepared to file a claim in the event of a theft.
+By keeping a record of your equipment and tools, you’ll be well prepared in the event of a theft.
 However, you can’t supervise your jobsite 24/7.
 If you’re looking for additional protection for your business, contractor’s insurance may be the right fit for you.
 Visit our contractor’s insurance page today!

 This blog is provided for information only and is not a substitute for professional advice.
 We make no representations or warranties regarding the accuracy or completeness of the information and will not be responsible for any loss arising out of reliance on the information.